 If you are reapplying for admission, please use this essay to indicate how you have strengthened your application and candidacy since the last time you applied for admission.
 Please also review our Application Guide for additional information about reapplying (350 words maximum).

-Given the breadth of Johnson’s essays, it seems unlikely that you would miss an opportunity to demonstrate your positive potential for success.
-For first-time applicants, this Cornell MBA essay question should therefore likely be reserved for addressing potential liabilities in one’s application.
+For first-time applicants, this optional essay should be reserved for addressing potential liabilities in one’s application.
 Such discussions should be direct and to the point, providing an explanation and pointing to mitigating factors without being defensive or making excuses.

 Meanwhile, reapplicants should comment on how they have spent the past year, taking particular care to highlight improved quantitative records, new professional skills and responsibilities, progress toward their ultimate career goals, and/or increased community involvement.